Nicholas26-design/PortfolioProjects/MachineLearningProjects/Synthea/README.md

 - Conditions, claims, procedures, and observations

 ### Data Sources:
-- CSV files located in `c:/Users/Nicholas/Documents/GitHub/PorfolioProjects/Synthea/Data/`
+- path to CSV files located in synthea_config file.
-- Optionally, data can be loaded from Databricks Hive Metastore.

 ## Models
 The following models were explored: